danielthetam/danielthetam.github.io/_posts/2023-09-19-creating-data-objects.md

 ## Creating Data Objects
 Now, we will begin adding our assets.
 First, let's clarify what objects we'd need for our request portal.
 The best way to do this is to visualise our process by creating a scenario and analysing it.

 In our portal, we'll have an actor who submits a request, groups of actors who process the request and a final actor who decides whether the request is approved or not.
-Ultimately, all of these actors are employees, so that can be declared as an object of itself.
+Ultimately, all of these actors are employees, so that can be declared as an object in and of itself.
 Then, we also have the request object, which should contain information about the request made by the first actor.

 ### Employee Data Object
 Now, let's add a Data Object(which are underlyingly Java object classes with fields you can define) named Employee and package it under "com.myspace.wfhrequest_portal".
 Let's add some fields which define the attributes of each employee.